 — by Dr. Susan Perkins

-Microbiologist Susan Perkins is Associate Curator/Professor in the Museum’s Department of Invertebrate Zoology & Sackler Institute for Comparative Genomics & Richard Gilder Graduate School.
+Microbiologist Susan Perkins former Associate Curator/Professor in the Museum’s Department of Invertebrate Zoology & Sackler Institute for Comparative Genomics & Richard Gilder Graduate School.
 She studies parasites, the dominant form of life on Earth, with a focus on the protozoan parasites that cause malaria.

 Dr. Martin Blaser on sacred cows, ear infections and the nature of science